mono/website/docs/about-mono/languages/index.md

 JavaScript
 ----------

-[IronJS](https://github.com/fholm/IronJS) is a DLR-based Javascript implementation that targets mono as well as .NET.
+[IronJS](https://github.com/fholm/IronJS) is a DLR-based Javascript implementation that targets Mono as well as .NET.

-Historically mono used to ship 'mjs', an implementation of the JavaScript language as part of its distribution, the main author behind this effort is César Natarén.
+Historically Mono used to ship 'mjs', an implementation of the JavaScript language as part of its distribution, the main author behind this effort is César Natarén.

 For more details see [JScript](/archived/jscript)